Particle Based Inference for Continuous-Discrete State Space Models: Feynman-Kac Model

 Then, the filtering distribution $\bb{Q}_{t-1}[dx_{t-1}]$ is replaced by its Monte Carlo approximation provided during the forward pass, thus a proxy for $\bb{Q}_T[dx_{t-1}|x_{t:T}]$ is obtained by re-weighting the particles representing the filtering law $\bb{Q}_{t-1}[dx_{t-1}]$.

-For concreteness, Algorithms \ref{alg:FK-PF}, \ref{alg:FK-FFBS} provide pseudo-code for standard versions of the particle filter and FFBS, respectively.
-We provide the following explanations for the two pseudo-codes: $N\ge 1$ is the number of particles; operations over $j$ are repeated independently for $j=1,\ldots,N$; operation $\texttt{Resample}(W^{1:N})$, with $W^{j}\ge 0$ and $\sum_{j=1}^{N}W^{j}=1$, applies multinomial (or some other type of) resampling; operation $\mathcal{M}(W^{1:N})$ samples an index in $1,\ldots, N$ according to the probabilities $W^{1:N}$.
+For concreteness, Algorithms \ref{alg:FK-PF}--\ref{alg:FK-FFBS} provide pseudo-code for standard versions of the particle filter, genealogy tracking and FFBS.
+We provide the following explanations for the pseudo-codes: $N\ge 1$ is the number of particles; operations over $j$ are repeated independently for $j=1,\ldots,N$; operation $\texttt{Resample}(W^{1:N})$, with $W^{j}\ge 0$ and $\sum_{j=1}^{N}W^{j}=1$, applies multinomial (or some other type of) resampling; operation $\mathcal{M}(W^{1:N})$ samples an index in $1,\ldots, N$ according to the probabilities $W^{1:N}$.

+We stress that implementation of particle filter and genealogy tracking (Algorithms \ref{alg:FK-PF} and~\ref{alg:FK-GT}) involves only simulating from $M_t[x_{t-1}, dx_t]$ and evaluating $G_t(x_{t-1}, x_t)$, $t \in \mathcal{T}$.
+However, FFBS (Algorithm \ref{alg:FK-FFBS}) requires the additional assumption that $M_t[x_{t-1}, dx_t]$ has a density, for all $x_{t-1}\in\mathsf{X}_{t-1}$, w.r.t.~a reference $\sigma$-finite measure $\nu(dx_t)$ that \emph{cannot depend on $x_{t-1}$}.
+This condition is required to implement the efficient particle-based methods that reselect ancestors (further examples of which are given in Appendix \ref{sec:further_methods}) and is typically not satisfied when dealing with the class of CD-SSMs via standard approaches.
+A main contribution of this work is to develop reparameterised Feynman-Kac models for CD-SSMs that will indeed satisfy the aforementioned condition, and will enable the implementation of effective particle-based methods for CD-SSMs that overcome challenges (C.i)-(C.iii) stated in the Introduction.